SMTG-Bham/ShakeNBreak/docs/Tutorials.rst

     * for all defects present in a directory: ``snb-generate-all``
 2. Parsing of the geometry optimisation results:
     ``snb-parse``
-3. Analysis of the energies and structural differences between the relaxed configurations ``snb-analyse``
+3. Analysis of the energies and structural differences between the relaxed configurations:
+    ``snb-analyse``
-4. Plotting of energy vs distortion to identify what energy lowering reconstructions have been identified ``snb-plot``
+4. Plotting of energy vs distortions to identify what energy lowering reconstructions have been identified:
+    ``snb-plot``
+5. Identification of defect species undergoing energy-lowering distortions and test these distortions for the other charge states of the defect
+    ``snb-regenerate``

 An in-depth description of each command is provided in the following pages: